 - Various Major Holiday Celebrations, including Halloween, New Year’s Eve and Day, Saint Patrick’s Day, Easter, Martin Luther King Day, July 4th and more.

 - Numerous Sporting Events, including the Sugar Bowl, the Bayou Classic, the New Orleans Hornets games, the New Orleans Saints games, the Zurich Classic, the New Orleans Zephyrs games at Zephyr Field in Metairie, and the 2013 Superbowl in New Orleans!

 - Harrah’s New Orleans, operating a constant party atmosphere of gaming, dining, and entertainment

 In addition to these events, the Earnest N. Morial Convention Center is host to numerous conventions, events, balls, parties, and galas throughout the year, which may result in drivers leaving the venue with an illegal blood alcohol content, thus facing possible DWI or DUI arrest.
 Even locals visiting the Downtown New Orleans areas and individuals in the suburb areas of Metairie and Gretna are not immune to DWI and DUI arrests, and Bloom Legal consistently has counseled clients from these areas in navigating their DWI or DUI charge and then expunging these charges and arrests from their record.
-For a free consultation on your rights, contact Bloom Legal today.
+For a consultation on your rights, contact Bloom Legal today.